dspeterson/dory/doc/centos_6_5_env.md

 ## Setting Up a CentOS 6.5 Build Environment

-Bruce is implemented in C++, and makes extensive use of C++11 features.
+Dory is implemented in C++, and makes extensive use of C++11 features.
 Therefore, it must be built using a more recent version of gcc than what CentOS 6.5 provides.
-Likewise, a newer version of Python is required to support Bruce's SCons-based Python build scripts.
+Likewise, a newer version of Python is required to support Dory's SCons-based Python build scripts.
 Some RPM packages are also needed, which may be installed as follows:

 ```